 In circumstances where there is a reporting lag between the current period end reporting date and the reporting date of the latest fund valuation, we estimate the fair value of these funds by starting with the prior month or quarter-end fund valuations, adjusting these valuations for actual capital calls, redemptions or distributions, and the impact of changes in foreign currency exchange rates, and then estimating the return for the current period.
 In circumstances in which we estimate the return for the current period, all information available to us is utilized.
 This principally includes using preliminary estimates reported to us by our fund managers, obtaining the valuation of underlying portfolio investments where such underlying investments are publicly traded and therefore have a readily observable price, using information that is available to us with respect to the underlying investments, reviewing various indices for similar investments or asset classes, and estimating returns based on the results of similar types of investments for which we have obtained reported results, or other valuation methods, where possible.
 Actual final fund valuations may differ, perhaps materially so, from our estimates and these differences are recorded in our consolidated statement of operations in the period in which they are reported to us as a change in estimate.
-Included in net investment income for the six months ended June 30, 2016 is a loss of \$3.4 million (2015 - loss of \$2.5 million) representing the change in estimate during the period related to the difference between our estimated net investment income due to the lag in reporting discussed above and the actual amount as reported in the final net asset values provided by our fund managers.
+Included in net investment income for the six months ended June 30, 2016 is a loss of \$3.4 million (2015 - loss of \$2.5 million) representing the change in estimate during the period related to the difference between our estimated net investment income for the asset values provided by our fund managers.